Avalonia

 Avalonia was a microcontinent in the Paleozoic era.
-Crustal fragments of this former microcontinent underlie south-west Great Britain, southern Ireland, and the eastern coast of North America.
-It is the source of many of the older rocks of Western Europe, Atlantic Canada, and parts of the coastal United States.
-Avalonia is named for the Avalon Peninsula in Newfoundland.
+Crustal fragments of this former microcontinent are terranes in parts of the eastern coast of North America: Atlantic Canada, and parts of the East Coast of the United States.
+In addition, terranes derived from Avalonia also make up portions of Northwestern Europe, being found in England, Wales and parts of Ireland.

 Avalonia developed as a volcanic arc on the northern margin of Gondwana.
 It eventually rifted off, becoming a drifting microcontinent.
 The Rheic Ocean formed behind it, and the Iapetus Ocean shrank in front.
-It collided with the continents Baltica, then Laurentia, and finally with Gondwana, ending up in the interior of Pangea.
+It collided with the continents Baltica, then Laurentia.

+The Armorican Terrane assemblage collided with the merged Baltica/Avalonia during the formation of Pangea.
 When Pangea broke up, Avalonia's remains were divided by the rift which became the Atlantic Ocean.

+Avalonia is named for the Avalon Peninsula in Newfoundland.